 Understanding electric car insurance

-With record rises in fuel prices, and the environmental damage caused by burning petrol and diesel, electric cars are generally seen as a more responsible choice for the planet.
+With fluctuating fuel prices in recent years, and the environmental damage caused by burning petrol and diesel, electric cars are generally seen as a more affordable-to-run option and a more responsible choice for the planet.

 When it comes to insuring any vehicle, no matter how it is powered, the principles are the same.
-However, insurance quotes for electric vehicles (EVs) can be higher than their combustion counterparts, partly due to electric car models being newer.
+However, insurance quotes for electric vehicles (EVs) can be higher than their combustion counterparts, partly due to electric car models being newer to market.

-This means spare parts may not be readily available, and EVs also need specialist mechanics to work on them.
-However, prices are falling, if not enough to match petrol or diesel cars just yet.
+This means spare parts may not be as readily available, and EVs may also need specially trained mechanics to work on them.
+Insurance costs for electric cars are now falling, but not enough to match quotes for equivalent petrol or diesel cars just yet.

 Some car insurance policies have considerations specific to EVs.
 These include cover for charging cables, adaptors and wall boxes for accidental damage, fire, and theft.

-EV insurance policies may also feature battery cover under the same provisions, even if the battery is leased separately from the car itself.
+Electric car insurance policies may also feature battery cover under the same provisions, even if the battery is leased separately from the car itself as is the case in some older EVs.

 Insurers can also cover over-the-air (OTA) software updates, and if you choose an optional hire car benefit, an electric or hybrid courtesy car may be provided – if one is available – while your EV is in for repair.
 Legal cover may also be helpful if, for example, somebody trips over a charging cable while it is plugged into your car.